Updated on 2023-03-01 GMT+08:00

 One-stop Container Lifecycle Management

 CCI allows you to run containers without creating or managing server clusters.
-With the serverless model, you can directly create and use containerized workloads on the console or by using kubectl or Kubernetes APIs, and pay only for the resources consumed by these workloads.
+With the serverless model, you can deploy and run workloads on the console or by using kubectl or Kubernetes APIs, and pay only for the resources consumed by these workloads.

 Heterogeneous Network Access

-Various network access modes and load balancing (layer-4 and layer-7) are available to meet scenario-specific needs.
+Various network access modes and load balancing at both Layer 4 and Layer 7 are available to meet scenario-specific needs.

 Choices of Persistent Storage Volumes

-Data can be stored in various cloud storage volumes, including Elastic Volume Service (EVS), Scalable File Service (SFS), Object Storage Service (OBS), and SFS Turbo.
+Data can be stored in Elastic Volume Service (EVS) and SFS Turbo.

 Fast Auto Scaling